Many students offer explanations of electrical effects in terms of energy, rather than electric current

 For more information, see the University of York EPSE website.

-In these questions, students are asked to choose an explanation for circuit behaviour from a list of options.
-An over-reliance on 'energy' over 'current' or 'voltage' may indicate a lack of understanding.
+In the following questions, an over-reliance on 'energy' over 'current' or 'voltage' may indicate a lack of understanding.

 EPSE Electric Current Q30In part (b) of the following question, choosing option 1 or 3 suggests that the pupil is thinking in terms of energy rather than resistance and current.